-Breach Level Action / Sanction Severe The Signatory is to provide the Code Administrator with a written plan to rectify the issue and appoints an independent auditor to audit the areas of activity where the breach(es) occurred at the Signatory's cost.
+Breach Level Action / Sanction Severe The signatory is to provide the Code Administrator with a written plan to rectify the issue and appoints an independent auditor to audit the areas of activity where the breach(es) occurred at the signatory's cost.
 Audit results and actions to prevent the breach occurring again to be sent to the Code Administrator.
-Severe breaches will be reported on the Code website, without naming the Signatory, unless the Signatory has failed to remedy the Breach within the specified time.
-In cases of repeated breaches at a severe level the Code Administrator will remove a Registered Community from the Code Register and record the reason for the removal.
-Major The Signatory is to provide details to the Code Administrator with a written plan to rectify the issue (at their cost) and prevent reoccurrence.
-If more than three major breaches occur within a 12-month timeframe, the Signatory must appoint an independent auditor, at the Signatory's cost, to audit the areas of activity where the breach(es) occurred.
+Severe breaches will be reported on the Code website, without naming the signatory, unless the signatory has failed to remedy the Breach within the specified time.
+In cases of repeated breaches at a severe level the Code Administrator will remove a signatory from the Code Register and record the reason for the removal.
+Major The signatory is to provide details to the Code Administrator with a written plan to rectify the issue (at their cost) and prevent reoccurrence.
+If more than three major breaches occur within a 12-month timeframe, the signatory must appoint an independent auditor, at the signatory's cost, to audit the areas of activity where the breach(es) occurred.
 Audit results and actions to prevent the breach occurring again to be sent to the Code Administrator.
-Medium The Signatory is to provide details to the Code Administrator with a written plan (which it then follows) to rectify the issue (at their cost) and prevent reoccurrence.
-Minor The Signatory will rectify the breach and provide a written undertaking to the Code Administrator that the breach will not be repeated.
+Medium The signatory is to provide details to the Code Administrator with a written plan (which it then follows) to rectify the issue (at their cost) and prevent reoccurrence.
+Minor The signatory will rectify the breach and provide a written undertaking to the Code Administrator that the breach will not be repeated.